ssokolow/diskdoubler-test-files/README.md

 had to swap to my StuffIt Deluxe 6.5 drive to BinHex-encode the `.dd` "Bundled" archives.
 (Big thanks to whoever invented IDE-to-SD Card adapters.)

-That version of StuffIt doesn't _explicitly_ say the license is transferrable, but it should be implicit in the passage I've bolded here:
+That version of StuffIt doesn't _explicitly_ say the license is transferable, but it should be implicit in the passage I've bolded here:

 > The Software is owned by Aladdin Systems and is protected by United States